simonepri/datasets-knowledge-embedding/readme.md

 ### KINSHIP
 This dataset was introduced in [Learning systems of concepts with an infinite relational model](https://dl.acm.org/doi/10.5555/1597538.1597600).
-The original dataset as release by the authors is available [here](http://www.charleskemp.com/code/irm.html).
+The original dataset as released by the authors is available [here](http://www.charleskemp.com/code/irm.html).

 | Entities | Relation Types | Edges | Train Edges | Validation Edges | Test Edges |
 |----------|----------------|-------|-------------|------------------|------------|